Haixing-Hu/pinia-decorator/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/Haixing-Hu/pinia-decorator/tree/master.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/Haixing-Hu/pinia-decorator/tree/master)
 [![Coverage Status](https://coveralls.io/repos/github/Haixing-Hu/pinia-decorator/badge.svg?branch=master)](https://coveralls.io/github/Haixing-Hu/pinia-decorator?branch=master)

-Provides class fields decorators for [Pinia] and [vue3-class-component].

-[pinia-decorator] is a JavaScript library that simplifies the integration of [Pinia] stores with [Vue 3 class-style components] implemented in [stage 3 proposal of JavaScript decorators].
+[pinia-decorator] is a JavaScript library that simplifies the integration of [Pinia] stores with [Vue class-style components] using the [stage 3 proposal of JavaScript decorators].
 In other words, it provides functionality similar to the [vuex-class] and [pinia-class] library.

-This library was inspired by [pinia-class] but with a few key differences:
+This library was inspired by [vuex-class] and [pinia-class] but with a few key differences:

 1. It is implemented in pure JavaScript and does not require TypeScript support.
+2. It supports the [Vue 3].
-2. It supports the JavaScript-based class-style Vue components using [vue3-class-component], while [pinia-class] primarily targets TypeScript-based class-style Vue components using [vue-facing-decorator].
+3. It supports the JavaScript-based class-style Vue components using [vue3-class-component], while [pinia-class] primarily targets TypeScript-based class-style Vue components using [vue-facing-decorator].